Azrion/GameSystem/README.md

     <li>Set <i>Interpreter</i>:
     "<i>PATH_TO_PYTHON\Python\Python37\python.exe</i>" then click on <i>OK</i></li>
     <li>
-    You should be able to see a list of the following packages:
+    You should be able to see a list of the following packages (if not install them manually):
         <i>
             <ul>
                 <li>numpy: 1.18.2</li>